Salary: Salary range: $65,000-95,000 DOE, excellent benefits

 The Program Manager is a full-time, exempt position reporting to the Director of Advocacy.

-- Develop a strong organizational vision for community safety and justice, articulating analyses through a racial justice and civil rights framework in CAA strategic communications and community education efforts;
+- Develop a strong organizational vision for community safety and justice, articulating analyses through a racial justice and civil rights framework;

-- Lead the planning, development, implementation, and evaluation of community safety and justice program activities, including community education, strategic communications, and policy analyses and advocacy;
+- Lead the planning, development, implementation, and evaluation of community safety and justice program activities;

 - With guidance from Director of Advocacy, develop strategies to advance CAA’s community safety and justice policy agenda, including but not limited to stakeholder engagement, strategic communications, and engaging in legislative processes, in ways that align with the organization’s larger advocacy agenda;